eas574/eas574.github.io/_pages/notes.md

 | 9/2  | Linear Models, Gradient Descent | [Gradient Descent Demo](https://colab.research.google.com/drive/1wEjeh8_MZyvb4o5mdLXlZfpa4UEV9gSc?usp=sharing)<br> [Advertising Data Regression Modeling for INFERENCE](https://colab.research.google.com/drive/10wZZPwJpsGCjnbxn0XJpLHZgRfIksU76?usp=sharing) <br> [Polynomial Regression modeling for INFERENCE](https://colab.research.google.com/drive/13ZdKaftMxv704YhWGZxSsIP0ecikpCjk?usp=sharing)

-**Students are allowed to use AI agents in their practical assesments.
-The course emphasizes inference of results and understanding concepts such as modeling choices.**
+**Students are allowed to use AI agents in their practical assesments to generate code or ideas.
+The course emphasizes inference of results and understanding concepts such as modeling choices which will have to be justified in the outcomes/deliverables.
+It is to note, however, that AI agents are only useful when the human in the loop is able to verify if the code being written.**

 Acknowledgements: